chtoucas/Narvalo.NET/docs/developer.md

     since Narvalo.YYY references an assembly version unknown outside.
     The solution is obvious: do not change the shared version and configure Narvalo.YYY to use a custom version.

+Unstable packages (published to [myget](http://www.myget.org)) use the official version with the PATCH number increased by one and a unique PreReleaseLabel - all this is done automatically.
+Their dependencies on other Narvalo packages are always set to the highest unstable version.

 --------------------------------------------------------------------------------